odee-dfcoding/swift-algorithm-club/Linked List/README.markdown

 When processing lists, you can often use recursion: process the first element and then recursively call the function again on the rest of the list.
 You’re done when there is no next element.
 This is why linked lists are the foundation of functional programming languages such as LISP.

 *Originally written by Matthijs Hollemans for Ray Wenderlich's Swift Algorithm Club*

+*Modified by Sam Smith for Digital Flagship's Swift Coding and App Development course*